Updated: 10 hours 27 min ago

 Seven new paperbacks to check out this week.

-Nine new books recommended by the editors of The New York Times Book Review this week.
+Recommended reading by the editors of The New York Times Book Review.